A rocky marriage of eComm brands & performance marketing

 The High Cost of Reactive Decisions

-Another common pitfall is putting excessive weight on paid media as the sole driver of performance.
-Paid media is essential, but it’s only one piece of a larger ecosystem that includes organic traffic, website functionality, product availability, and customer experience.
-Brands frequently assume a drop in ROAS can be fixed by adjusting ad spend, without considering other performance factors like out-of-stock items or SEO declines.
-Paid media optimises traffic, but it can’t solve issues related to user experience or product logistics.
+Another common pitfall is putting excessive weight on paid media as the sole driver of revenue.
+Paid media is an essential element for a lot of brands, but it’s only one piece of a larger ecosystem that includes offline and organic traffic, email, affiliates, marketplaces/retail partners, your website, inventory, and customer experience.
+Brands frequently assume a drop in blended ROAS can be fixed by adjusting something within paid media activity, without considering other performance factors and traffic sources.
+Paid media optimises traffic volume and quality, but it can’t solve issues related to other channels such as user experience or product logistics.

-For a balanced approach, eCommerce leaders should assess every part of their funnel—not just paid media.
-This means tracking organic search, stock levels, site experience, and cross-channel analytics.
-For example, even minor issues like broken links or 404 errors can significantly impact retargeting and diminish the ROI of your ad campaigns.
+For a balanced approach, eCommerce leaders should assess every traffic source at all parts of their funnel—not just paid media.
+Even minor issues like broken links or 404 errors can significantly impact retargeting and diminish the ROI of your paid media campaigns.

-In a high-stakes environment, internal teams often feel pressured to micromanage their marketing partners, dictating tactics on everything from ad placements to budget adjustments.
-However, trust in your agency’s expertise is key to making the relationship work.
-After all, agencies work across multiple brands and are tuned in to industry trends, which allows them to make informed decisions.
-When brands try to control every aspect of the campaign, it can create bottlenecks, stifle creative optimisation, and negatively impact results.
+In a high-stakes environment, internal teams often feel pressured to micromanage their marketing partners, dictating tactics and optimisations.
+However, trusting your agency’s expertise, and good two-way communication, is key to making the relationship work.
+Agencies work across multiple brands and are tuned in to real-time industry trends.
+They can apply learnings from, and across, many brands and this allows them to make well-informed decisions from a tried and trusted standpoint.
+When brands try to orchestrate all the button pushes in an ad account, it more often than not works against the tactical strategy of the agency and negatively impacts results.

-A successful partnership requires both parties to operate within their strengths.
-While agencies bring data insights and performance expertise, internal teams have unique knowledge about the brand’s goals, product strengths, and upcoming business changes.
-By focusing on collaborative planning and setting clear priorities, you create an environment where your marketing team can deliver the best possible results.
+A successful partnership requires both parties to operate to their strengths.
+Whilst agencies bring data insights and performance expertise, internal teams have unique knowledge about the brand’s goals, customers, product strengths, and upcoming business changes.
+By focusing on collaborative planning and setting clear priorities, a much more productive and effective environment is created.

 Practical Takeaways for Effective Partnerships